ahmedgamalyousef/ToDo-List-Application/README.md

    ```
    docker run --network=host todo-application
    ```
-3. Access the application using following url
+3. Access the application using the following url
    ```
    http://localhost:5000
    ```